DayuHuu/Awesome-Knowledge-Graph-Reasoning/README.md

 # AKGR: Awesome Knowledge Graph Reasoning

 AKGR is a collection of knowledge graph reasoning works, including papers, codes and datasets :fire:.
 Any problems, please contact liangke200694@126.com or liangke200694@gmail.com.
 Any other interesting papers or codes are welcome.
-If you find this repository useful to your research or work, it is really appreciated to star this repository.:heart:
+If you find this repository useful to your research or work, it is really appreciated to star this repository. :heart:

 [![GitHub stars][stars-img]][stars-url]
 [![GitHub forks][fork-img]][fork-url]